alex-dudkin/HARUS/CodeBook.md

-The following functions will create files like "DataSet?.txt" that contain the data and "DataSetFeature?.txt" that contain the columns list.
+The following functions will create "DataSet?.txt" files contain the data and "DataSetFeature?.txt" files contain the columns list.

 SaveDataSet2()
 - Extracts only the measurements on the mean and standard deviation for each measurement,